 It’s in the nature of our psychology professors to nurture students.
 Experienced researchers and committed Christians, they’ll mentor you as you learn the place of faith in asking and answering questions surrounding mind, body and soul.
 Their scholarship is impressive.
 Dr. Laird Edman has participated in research seminars in Oxford, England, and Dr. Jennifer Feenstra received a prestigious Fulbright Scholarship to spend a year conducting research abroad.
 Explore faculty

 Mind research?
 We hope not, because every psychology major is required to conduct a senior research project, working one-on-one with a psychology professor.
+Northwestern faculty also involve students in their ongoing research on topics like the development of eating disorders, the effects of volunteering, and the cognitive science of religion.
 Graduates report this research and writing experience is excellent prep for grad school.
 Explore research opportunities